 By Alistair Parlett, Head of Asset Management at Natural Power

 To effectively manage operational safety, we need to look at four key areas: electrical safety, live working, emergencies, and work control.

-You will need to categorise the location of the BESS as a high voltage (HV) substation.
+You will need to categorise the location of the battery energy storage system as a high voltage (HV) substation.
 This is due to the presence of HV switchgear, transformers and cable systems.
-You must put suitable electrical safety rules and security arrangements in place to make sure the BESS is compliant with the applicable Knowledge is power: taking the learnings from onshore wind asset management and applying it to operational safety in battery energy storage systems legislation.
+You must put suitable electrical safety rules and security arrangements in place to make sure the battery energy storage system is compliant with the applicable Knowledge is power: taking the learnings from onshore wind asset management and applying it to operational safety in BESS legislation.
 This includes the electricity at work regulations and the electricity safety, quality and continuity regulations.
 Only authorised personally should have access to the BESS area, so you will need to think about what happens when sub-contractors or others visit.
 Electrical safety rules must also address the requirements for safety co-ordination across the control boundary with the distribution network operator (DNO), transmission licensee (TL), or another network operator.

 There is a risk of fire in battery systems, and you must implement controls for normal operations and while carrying out maintenance.
 Although a regular planned inspection and maintenance programme and fixed fire suppression systems provide effective mitigation, the fire risk assessment for the location, and consultation with the local fire and rescue service should also inform the emergency response plan (ERP).

 Two things are essential for early intervention in the case of emergencies: monitoring and immediate response.
 You should have continuous remote monitoring by a 24-hour control room (which may also act as a primary point of contact for stakeholders), and you need to have staff available and ready to go to a site immediately if there is an emergency.
 You also need to regularly test ERPs and emergency response procedures to make sure they are effective.
 This should take the form of exercises involving key stakeholders.